pinkest-nekomata/LaDS-Lore-Project/Themes and Analysis/Zayne losing control of his Evol.md

 > A snowstorm ended that summer.
 > It was the first time a black-robed [[Grim Reaper]] appeared in his dreams.

-* Commentary:
+ Commentary:
 * Several different pieces of evidence point to the summer Zayne was 12 as being the year *before* the [[Chronorift Catastrophe]].
+(See [[Zayne#Timeline]].)
 Additionally, the memories of the summer don't include the catastrophe, which would likely be mentioned if it had happened that year.
 * However, this makes it a bit fuzzy as to when him losing control of his Evol nearly killed MC.
-This passage seems to draw a direct connection between the incident "that night" and the start of the dreams ("blood [...] dripping into his dreams").
+This passage seems to draw a direct connection between the incident "that night" and the start of the dreams ("blood \[...] dripping into his dreams").
 * Technically, [[MC]]'s whereabouts before the experiments in 2034 were unknown, so it's possible he did meet her before the [[Chronorift Catastrophe]]?
 But this seems unlikely.
-	* Or, he saw her in his dreams before he met her, and he dreamed of becoming a "threat to her"?
-And then met her during the Catastrophe?
-	* #todo look for clues in key Zayne memories
+* Or, he has only ever been referring to these nightmares which are more than just dreams to him.
+This is the most straightforward explanation, especially since [[03-A Thorns Under the Moon]] ties [[Zayne]] losing control of his [[Evol]] to [[MC]] being killed with [[black ice]].
+	* Given that she's thought to have untreatable "[[Protocore Syndrome]]" Zayne may fear that the exposure will eventually cause her to transform.
+	* #todo I need to track down/verify a reference that we know he ended up hurting her near a park and an ice cream truck? [[Nostalgic Sweetness]]

 The [[Super Hunters Missions]] article identifies this issue as [[Unstable Evol]].